genechan/defaultSetup/src/css/README.md

 # All Mark down styles

-All css and less go in this folder
+All css go in this folder

 #### Using Blueprint reset CSS